pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/34_functions.md

 <p class="theme-doc-version-badge badge badge--secondary">Since Version: 9.0 (beta)</p>

 PIPEFORCE has an advanced mechanism to execute Python functions as part of a pipeline execution.
-This way you can use the full power if this popular scripting language inside your pipelines.
+This way you can use the full power of this popular scripting language inside your pipelines.

 The Python functions will be executed by a FaaS service inside PIPEFORCE so the developer is not in charge of setting up and maintain a Python runtime environment.
 This approach is also known as Function as a Service (FaaS): You just send a Python function to the service and receive the calculated result.
 You do not care about any interpreter, image deployment or scalability issues.